LegolasVzla/django-twitter-spark/README.md

 - [Manuel Carrero](https://github.com/LegolasVzla)

 ## Technologies
+- [Django](https://www.djangoproject.com/) the web framework for perfectionists with deadlines.

 - [Django REST framework](https://www.django-rest-framework.org/) is a powerful and flexible toolkit for building Web APIs.

+- [React](https://es.reactjs.org/) a JavaScript library for building user interfaces

+- [PostgreSQL](https://www.postgresql.org/) is the World's Most Advanced Open Source Relational Database.

+- [Tweepy](https://www.tweepy.org/) is an easy-to-use Python library for accessing the Twitter API.

 - [Apache Spark](https://spark.apache.org/) is a unified analytics engine for large-scale data processing.

 - [Apache ZooKeeper](https://zookeeper.apache.org/) is an effort to develop and maintain an open-source server which enables highly reliable distributed coordination.

-- [PostgreSQL](https://www.postgresql.org/) is the World's Most Advanced Open Source Relational Database.

-- [Tweepy](https://www.tweepy.org/) is an easy-to-use Python library for accessing the Twitter API.

 - [NLTK (Natural Language Toolkit)](https://www.nltk.org/) is a leading platform for building Python programs to work with human language data.